The people who work on trains have a variety of jobs. Each member of a train crew has a specific function.

 Food specialist.
 Assigned only when passenger counts are high (and always on Auto Train), a food specialist supports the chef in all aspects of food preparation and kitchen maintenance, and must be able to step in as chef in case of an emergency.

-Sleeping Car Attendants.
+Sleeping car attendants.
 First-class passengers expect a lot out of a sleeping car attendant (formerly called a porter), and the list of duties is the longest in the employee manual.
-Attendants are expected to make up beds (if parallel to the aisle, “feet toward the engine”), carry baggage, explain train procedures, replenish room supplies, and deliver wake-up beverages and newspapers.
+Attendants are expected to make up beds (if parallel to the aisle, “feet toward the engine”), carry baggage, explain train procedures, replenish room supplies, and deliver wake-up beverages.
 “Maintain quiet in your car at all times,” notes the employee manual.

 In sleeping cars, there is always one attendant per full sleeper, whether it is a Viewliner or Superliner.
 Trains also carry transition Superliner sleepers, which is a sleeper equipped with only roomettes on the upper level, which are used primarily by the crew.
 However, some of these rooms can be sold to passengers, yet the car is not assigned a sleeping car attendant.
 If only four roomettes are sold, the attendant in the adjacent sleeper staffs the transition sleeper; if eight are sold, a coach attendant is responsible for the car.